 More options to monetize and convert customers

-When using social media platforms, such as Snapchat, you can only create branded filters that could get viral for a moment, but then they could get lost among the thousands of other filters created by other brands.
+When using social media platforms, such as Snapchat, you can only make AR filters that could get viral for a moment, but then they could get lost among the thousands of other filters created by other brands.
 In your own app, you do not need to compete with other brands for attention from your audience.

 Increasing user engagement